How to Address a Grandparent’s Affair: Navigating Age-Appropriate Conversations

 Dear Carolyn,

 I left an abusive marriage two years ago and don’t want to date.
-My kids have started to make comments and express pity toward my loneliness, but I don’t know how or even whether I want to do anything about it.
+My kids have started to make comments and express pity toward my loneliness, but I don’t know how or even whether I want to do anything regarding it.
 Should I force myself to get back out there, or enjoy the peace of being alone?

 Anonymous: